Florida Is Protecting Children - April 22nd, Hour 3

 Thanks for having me.

-All right, this this really is something I don't think parents are fully tuned into.
+This really is something I don't think parents are fully tuned into.

-I don't think they understand how their kids and these algorithms target their kids, get their kids addicted, the danger for these predators that are on there, the fact that these social media companies don't often enforce quote even written stated policies.
+I don't think they understand how their kids and these algorithms target their kids, get their kids addicted, the danger for these predators that are on there, the fact that these social media companies don't often enforce, quote, even written stated policies.

 So what's going on?